CXUtk/ServerSideCharacter2/README.md

 # Server Side Chararter

 ## What is it?
-ServerSideCharacter(SSC) is a server management tool for tModLoader, it gives the player ability to play form beginning in mod world.
+ServerSideCharacter(SSC) is a server management tool for tModLoader, it gives the player ability to play from the beginning of mod world.

 ## Version Compatibility
-* TmodLoader v0.9.2.1	V0.2.X
-* TmodLoader v0.9.1		V0.1.X

 ## Current Command List